 The easiest and most common way of accessing Capers Island is via boat or charter.
 But it’s also possible to paddle your way to paradise.
 From there, paddle to Bulls Island, a sprawling nature refuge and home to Boneyard Beach.

 Another uninhabited area you should visit on your adventures in Charleston, South Carolina, is Morris Island.
 Like Capers Island, you can only reach Morris Island by boat.
 The brief journey into Charleston Harbor is worth it.
 Visitors are rewarded with one of the most scenic Charleston beaches.

 Far from just a spot to bask in the sun, the sandy shores are primed for shell collecting and bird watching.
 From wherever you are on the island, you’ll also be able to spot the Morris Island Lighthouse.
 Built in 1876, the historic lighthouse is listed on the National Register of Historic Places.

 Later, take the time to explore Fort Wagner, home to a prominent battle in the Civil War.
 History buffs will love exploring the fort and learning more about the fort’s battles on a guided tour.

 On the northern tip of Myrtle Beach, Cherry Grove Beach is the best option for those looking for a day trip from Charleston.
 Just two hours from downtown, come here for an afternoon on the spacious white sand with plenty of surf and action beyond the beach.

 The main attraction at Cherry Grove Beach is its resident fishing pier.
 The enormous pier stretches almost 1,000 feet out to sea, providing the perfect spot for anglers to cast their reels.
 If you’re seeking your next prized catch, this is the spot to do it.

-Along the shoreline at Cherry Grove Beach are several great beachfront restaurants serving top-notch seafood.
+Several great beachfront restaurants serve top-notch seafood along the shoreline at Cherry Grove Beach.
 You’ll also come across a couple of highly-rated golf courses nearby.